 A level and International Baccalaureate

 Malvern College offers pupils entering the Sixth Form an exceptional degree of choice, providing an extensive range of subjects at bothA leveland in theInternational Baccalaureate.
-At Malvern, we have been running both Sixth Form programmes of study for 25 years, providing pupils with unrivalled professional expertise and experience.
+At Malvern, we have been running both Sixth Form programmes of study for over 25 years, providing pupils with unrivalled professional expertise and experience.

 A LEVEL AND INTERNATIONAL BACCALAUREATE PROSPECTUS 2019-2020